aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/bands.rst

 The demonstration of the workchain will be performed in a Jupyter notebook.
-To run it, follow the instructions that were given for the querybuilder notebook in section [sec:querybuilder].
+To run it, follow the instructions that were given for the querybuilder notebook in section :ref:`querybuilder`.
 The only difference is that instead of selecting the notebook in the ``querybuilder`` directory, go to ``pw/bandstructure`` instead and choose the ``bandstructure.ipynb`` notebook.
 There you will find some example structures that are loaded from COD, through the importer integrated within AiiDA.
-Note that the required time to calculate the bandstructure for these example structures ranges from 3 minutes to almost half an hour, given that the virtual machine is running on a single core with minimal computational power.
+Note that the required time to calculate the bandstructure for these example structures ranges from 6 minutes to almost half an hour, given that the virtual machine is running on a single core with minimal computational power.
 It is not necessary to run these examples as it may take too long to complete.
-For reference, the expected output band structures are plotted in Fig.[fig:workchainbandstructures].
+For reference, the expected output band structures are plotted below:

 .. image:: /assets/2018_PRACE_MaX/bandstructures/Al_bands.png
    :scale: 48 %